cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 #### Expected Later Encoding for CBOR-to-JSON Converters {#convexpect}

-Tags number 21 to 23 indicate that a byte string might require a specific encoding when interoperating with a text-based representation.
+Tag numbers 21 to 23 indicate that a byte string might require a specific encoding when interoperating with a text-based representation.
 These tags are useful when an encoder knows that the byte string data it is writing is likely to be later converted to a particular JSON-based